Irissssaa/code-debug_Asynchronous-trace/docs/async_backtrace.md

     (gdb) inspect-async
     ```

 You should now see a beautifully formatted output showing the asynchronous call stacks for each coroutine that was traced, similar to the structure we designed.
+Threads are annotated with a "most recent thread" marker so you can quickly spot which one received the latest poll update.
 This will validate that the entire pipeline is working correctly.